samtron1412/docs/it-term.md

   organize and recommend music to people, to create personalized radio stations, and to see what other users listened to the most.

-# CUE sheet

-- A cue sheet, or cue file, is a metadata file which describes how the tracks of a CD are laid out.
-- Cue sheets are stored as plain text files and commonly have a `.cue` filename extension.